 María Luisa Park in Seville

-Visit the Maria Luisa Park in Seville
+Visit the gardens of the Maria Luisa Park in Seville

 |Address||Av. de María Luisa Seville|

 |Metro||Metro station Prado de San Sebastian (line 1)|

 |Hours||The park is free to visit.
 Every day from 8:00 to 22:00|